geclos/homepage/content/drafts/junior_interview_tips.md

 end
 ```

-This is the candidate's code, if I `git blame` it his name will show up, and yet
+This is the candidate's code, if I `git blame` it their name will show up, and
-most entry-level candidates have but a vague idea of what this does.
-The result
+yet most entry-level candidates have but a vague idea of what this does.
+The
-is most candidates comunicating their lack of knowledge about their own code.
+result is most candidates comunicating their lack of knowledge about their own
+code.

 *If you submit it, know it*.

 To avoid this issue of poorly understood code I recommend that, before sending
 your take-home exercise, you go over every line of your code and ask yourself:
-What is this line doing?
-Why is it doing?
-And how is it doing it?
+- _What is this line doing?
+- Why is it doing?
+- And how is it doing it?_

+(Ordered by importance).

 This kind of practice will set you down a path of reinforced learning:
-Discovering how XSS protection works will take you through HTTP headers,
+Discovering how XSS protection works will take you through HTTP headers, the
-the different types of HTTP verbs and codes, maybe you'll understand why your
+different types of HTTP verbs and codes, maybe you'll understand how your
-framework accepts PATCH and PUT requests, how it uses cookies to manage your
+framework uses JWTs to manage your users' sessions and what this pesky CORS
-users' sessions, and what this pesky CORS error is all about.
-You get the idea.
+error is all about.

 At this point, you will arrive at the interview with knowledge not only on how
 to build a program with a particular framework, but on how the underlying
 infrastructure of the internet works to support the many features your framework
-provides (and your app makes use of).
+provides and your app makes use of.
 You will be able to communicate your
 knowledge about your code and even respond to some extra curve balls the
 interviewer might throw at you.
 Your skills will be immediately more
-transferable as all frameworks rely on the same underlying infrastructure.
+transferable, as all frameworks rely on the same underlying infrastructure.
 You'll be a better engineer.

-Now, it's often the case you won't be able to know everything, since the purpose
+Sadly, you won't be able to answer everything, since the purpose of the tech
-of the tech interview is precisely to test the limits of your knowledge.
-Let's
+interview is precisely to test the limits of your knowledge, so let's see what
-see what you can do about that.
+you can do about that.

-_Addendum: Other examples of poorly understood code I often encounter are
+_Addendum: Other examples of poorly understood code I often encounter are JWTs,
-JWTs, OAuth, Polymorphism, db indexes, HTTP verbs and more._
+OAuth, Polymorphism, db indexes & foreign keys, HTTP verbs and more._

 ## Know your unknowns

 If you follow the aforementioned prescription, you'll quickly reach the second
+layer of your [circle of
-layer of understanding: things you know you don't understand very well.
+competence](https://fs.blog/2013/12/circle-of-competence/): things you know you
+don't understand very well.

 For example, you might feel brave and make use of the new `useEffect` hook from
 React: